-Georgia: The Battle to Control the U.S. Senate
+Georgia: Battle Royal to Control the Senate

 In the past decade, Georgia has added two million people, immigrants from everywhere, so that the electorate is now 10 percent foreign-born and 40 percent non-white.
 The political power of urban Atlanta is buttressed by densely-populated suburban collar counties, where college-educated women have become a potent political force along with assertive black voting rights movements.